Fourier-Jacobi models of Deligne-Lusztig characters and depth zero local descent for unitary groups: Introduction

 \section{Introduction}

+This paper was motivated by the celebrated Gan-Gross-Prasad conjectures (\cite{GGP1, GGP2}) in the Fourier-Jacobi case, which study certain branching laws for representations of classical groups over finite fields, local fields, or adele rings of global fields.
+We have a two-fold purpose in this paper.

+We first determine the multiplicity of the Fourier-Jacobi model for two Deligne-Lusztig characters of a finite symplectic, unitary, or general linear group.
+The Bessel case was settled by Reeder \cite{R}, who in fact made a qualitative study for the restrictions of Deligne-Lusztig characters in a general setting.
+Since the characters of Weil representations are not uniform functions, Reeder's approach does not apply to our situation directly.
+The new input is the geometrization of the character of Weil representations \cite{GH}.
+As a consequence, the multiplicity formula has to be viewed as a function of {\it geometric type} (see \Cref{geotype}).

-This paper was motivated by the celebrated Gan-Gross-Prasad conjectures (\cite{GGP1, GGP2}) in the Fourier-Jacobi case, which studies certain branching laws for representations of classical groups over finite fields, local fields, or adele rings of global fields.
-We have a two-fold purpose in this paper: we first determine the multiplicity of the Fourier-Jacobi model for two Deligne-Lusztig characters of a finite symplectic, unitary, or general linear group; secondly, as an application, we study the local descent of an irreducible depth zero distinguished supercuspidal representation of $\GL_m(\RE)$ towards the quasi-split unitary group $\RU_{2n}(\RF)$ in the sense of \cite{ST}, where $\RE/\RF$ is a quadratic extension of $p$-adic local fields, and $n:=\lfloor \frac{m+1}{2}\rfloor$.
-The latter local descent problem is a special case of the non-tempered local Gan-Gross-Prasad conjecture proposed in \cite{GGP2}.
-The non-tempered local GGP conjecture is proved for general linear groups over $p$-adic local fields in \cite{Ch} very recently and is widely open in general.
+Secondly, we study the local descent of an irreducible depth zero distinguished supercuspidal representation of $\GL_m(\RE)$ to the quasi-split unitary group $\RU_{2n}(\RF)$ in the sense of \cite{ST}, where $\RE/\RF$ is a quadratic extension of $p$-adic local fields, and $n:=\lfloor \frac{m+1}{2}\rfloor$.
+This local descent problem is a special case of the non-tempered local Gan-Gross-Prasad conjecture proposed in \cite{GGP2}.
+The non-tempered local GGP conjecture is recently proved for general linear groups over $p$-adic local fields in \cite{Ch} and remains open in general.
+Supercuspidal types encode arithmetic data, rendering them more amenable in number-theoretical applications.
+Their relationship with the local Langlands correspondence has been deciphered in many cases \cite{BH, Ka}, covering all representations pertinent to our setting.